grokit/dcore/README.md

 # TODO

-- gen-scrupts: does not detect if duplicate.
+- gen-scripts : does not detect if duplicate.
+- merge data and options, options -> also root directory to use